 - Horse - The players must ride their horse into their stables to score points.
 All the while, players may also steal their opponent's horse to lead them astray.

-- Muckle - Earn points by beating up your opponents senseless.
-Use your weapons, throw them into hazards, or even rely on your own two fists to score the most points before time runs out.
+- Muckle - Earn points by beating up opponents.
+Use weapons, throw enemies into hazards, or use fists to score the most points before time runs out.

 - Challenge - In this time attack mode, players race through a stage to see how fast they can clear it, or more accurately how much faster they can clear it than others.
 Work alone or with others to try and achieve the best time.